 Economically inactive persons

-In order to complement the articles which analyse the labour market through the employment and unemployment rates (see links at the top of this article), we will look here at the inactivity rate.
-This rate tells us how many persons are economically inactive out of the total adult population in the country.
-Those who stay outside the labour market do so for many different reasons: they can be for instance in education, retired, staying at home to look after children, ill or incapacitated dependants.
+In order to complement the analysis of the employment and unemployment rates, this section looks at the inactivity rate, which informs on the percentage of economically inactive persons out of the total adult population in the country.
+These people can stay outside the labour market for many different reasons: they can be for instance in education, retired, staying at home to look after children, ill or incapacitated dependants.

-Discouraged job seekers can also be found among economically inactive people (Figure 5).
+Discouraged job seekers can be found among economically inactive people (Figure 7).
 They are those who would have liked to work, but have given up looking for a job because they believe that it is not possible to find one.
 It is a key point to understand that a high inactivity rate will push the unemployment rate down, as it takes these persons out of the equation for the unemployment rate.
-At the EU level the discouraged job seekers made up 1.0 % of men and 1.5 % of women aged 15-64 in 2016.
-Over the last ten years, this rate has fluctuated between 0.6 % and 1.2 % for men, and between 1.2 % and 1.9 % for women.
+At the EU level the discouraged job seekers made up 0.9 % of men and 1.3 % of women aged 15-74 in 2017.

 Foreign workers in the EU